Lecture meetings held at the Royal Masonic School, Rickmansworth. (See the Location page for map and plan).

-- Dec 4th – Quiz with Aylesbury Astronomical Society (Date to be confirmed)
+Dec 4th – Quiz with Aylesbury Astronomical Society (Monday meeting)

 Important note – visitors are welcome to our meetings, but due to space restrictions a seat must be booked in advance – contact our secretary at secretary to do this.

 The following may still be of interest (from previous talks)

 The following links are related to the Telescope (they open in new pages)

 Notes regarding David Rothery’s talk on 25th September:2015

 David A Rothery, Professor of Planetary Geosciences, The Open University